bitcoincashorg/spec/reenable-op-codes.md

 The operator must fail if:
 * `0 <= len(out) <= MAX_SCRIPT_ELEMENT_SIZE` - the operation cannot output elements that violate the constraint on the element size
+    * Draft discussion: OP_CAT is the only op code (?) that can output a vector of greater length than it's inputs.
+Previously there has been no other way introduce a larger data element to the stack.
+Also note that that op code outputs are not constrained by MAX_SCRIPT_ELEMENT_SIZE.
+As such a series of OP_CAT OP_DUP OP_CAT OP_DUP etc... creates exponential growth in the output vector length.
+Given that a side effect of enabling OP_CAT is to introduce a new mechanism for creating script stack elements it is consistent to apply the same size constrain that is effectively in place for other mechanism.
+Consequently any future decision to relax that constraint will consistently apply to OP_CAT outputs as well.
 * note that the concatentation of a zero length operand is valid

 Impact of successful execution:
 * stack memory use is constant